Oracle Java Licensing and Audit FAQ Guide

 44. What is an Oracle Java soft audit (license review)?

-A soft audit, sometimes called a license review or friendly audit, is an informal compliance check initiated typically by Oracle’s sales or account management team, not the formal LMS auditors.
+A soft audit, sometimes referred to as a license review or friendly audit, is an informal compliance check typically initiated by Oracle’s sales or account management team, rather than the formal LMS auditors.

 Characteristics:

-- Informal Request: It often starts with an Oracle rep reaching out via email or call, saying something like, “We’d like to understand your Java usage” or asking you to complete a Java usage questionnaire.
+- Informal Request: It often begins with an Oracle representative reaching out via email or phone, stating something like, “We’d like to understand your Java usage” or asking you to complete a Java usage questionnaire.
 They won’t call it an audit – more like a “licensed health check.”

-- Data Collection Light: Oracle might ask for inventory info: number of Java installations, versions in use, where they are deployed (dev vs prod), etc..
+- Data Collection Light: Oracle may request inventory information, including the number of Java installations, versions in use, and their deployment locations (e.g., development vs. production).
 They may not (initially) run official scripts, but rely on you to provide the info.

 - Run by Sales, Not Legal: Oracle’s sales organization drives soft audits, not the License Management Services (LMS) audit team.
 The tone may be more casual, but it’s an audit in disguise.

-- Potential Escalation: If you respond and the data suggests non-compliance (e.g., you list 200 servers running Oracle JDK8 with no subscriptions), the soft audit can quickly escalate into a formal audit or a demand to purchase subscriptions.
-If you ignore it or provide insufficient info, they might formally involve LMS.
+- Potential Escalation: If you respond and the data indicates non-compliance (e.g., you list 200 servers running Oracle JDK8 without any subscriptions), the soft audit can quickly escalate into a formal audit or a demand to purchase subscriptions.
+If you ignore it or provide insufficient information, they might formally involve LMS.

 - No Audit Letter: A key difference is that you haven’t received the formal audit notification letter from Oracle’s Contracts & Legal department.
 It’s all happening through conversations and emails.